openstack-archive/openstack-salt/README.rst

 OpenStack Salt
 ==============

-openstack-salt is an `official OpenStack project`_ which aims to deploy production environments from source in a way that makes it scalable while also being simple to operate and upgrade.
+OpenStack-Salt is project which aims to deploy production environments from source in a way that makes it scalable while also being simple to operate and upgrade.

 For an overview of the mission, repositories and related Wiki home page, please see the formal `Home Page`_ for the project.